Buying real estate in Myanmar?

 Don't base significant investment decisions on outdated data.
 Get updated and accurate information with our guide.

-6) You must avoid properties in disaster-prone areas to prevent unexpected repair costs and reduced property value
+6) Avoid properties in disaster-prone areas like flood zones to prevent unexpected repair costs and reduced value

 When buying a property, consider the risk of natural disasters like flooding.